Robin Michael Young, Colorado Therapist, LMFT, Denver

 My Approach

-Transpersonal Psychology
+Transpersonal psychology

 Transpersonal psychology integrates evidence-based psychotherapy with perspectives from humanistic, existential and spiritual traditions.
-It emphasizes the integration of body, mind and spirit in the therapeutic process, exploring how creativity, mindfulness and meaning-making contribute to psychological health.
+It emphasizes the integration of body, mind and spirit in the therapeutic process, exploring how mindfulness and meaning-making contribute to psychological health.

-Transpersonal psychology expands traditional psychotherapy to include not only the mind and behavior but also imagination and the deeper dimensions of human experience.
+Transpersonal psychology expands traditional psychotherapy to include not only the mind and behavior, but also imagination and the deeper dimensions of human experience.
 It honors the whole person and explores how people find resilience, connection and direction in their lives.